SzymCode/SzymCode/README.md

   Hi, I'm Szymon
 </h2>

-As a self-taught developer, I'm actively seeking **challenging career opportunities**.
-I quickly adapt to new technologies, including **Prestashop**, **Laravel**, **Vue**, **Nuxt**, **Next**, **React**, Django, Wordpress, which have become my tools in my daily work.
-For styling, I mostly use CSS3/SCSS, PrimeVue, GSAP and Material UI.
-I also love writing tests in Pest, PHPUnit, Jest, Vitest, Cypress and Storybook.
-I'm also passionate about cybersecurity especially security and penetration testing.
+As a self-taught developer, I’m actively seeking challenging career opportunities where I can grow and contribute.
+Every day, I work with technologies like **Prestashop**, **Laravel**, **Nuxt**, **Vue**, **Next**, **React**, Django, and WordPress, crafting user-friendly interfaces with CSS3/SCSS, PrimeVue, GSAP, and Material UI.

+I’m dedicated to writing reliable, maintainable code, and I enjoy testing with tools such as Pest, PHPUnit, Jest, Vitest, Cypress, and Storybook to ensure high quality.
+Beyond development, I’m experienced in DevOps, Docker, CI/CD, and passionate about cybersecurity.

 <br>